ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/slide.md

   <img :src="$withBase('/assets/images/slide-pageindex.png')" style="maxHeight: 200px" alt="banner示例图">

-  This effect can be achieved by register the `slideWillChange` hook. code show as below:
+  This effect can be achieved by register the `slideWillChange` event. code show as below:

   ```js
     let currentPageIndex